Home

 Play music.

-This way the background noise should make people feel more comfortable, so that if anyone starts a conversation, it's not like farting in an elevator.
+This way the background noise should make people feel more comfortable, so that if anyone starts a conversation, it's not like breaking wind in an elevator.

 To remove this tentativeness, hover over the Food making conversation about what to have first, or eat something straightaway and talk about how good it is, or ask who made it and what went in it.